ncsuSEAL/sealR/downloadingPlanet/firstTime.md

 Step 2: Initialize conda in terminal using `conda init`.

-The primary steps below are for VS Code on a Mac.
-In June 2022, there were issues with the other versions of use below.
-Because we're not sure why this is happening (e.g. was this only for one specific computer?), we're documenting this here.
+The primary steps below are for VS Code.
+In June 2022, we discovered there are issues with trying to do this in Rstudio.
+Because we're not sure why this is happening (e.g. was this only for one specific computer? is it windows 11?
+Is it newer versions of Rstudio?), we're documenting this here.

 ## VS Code (both Mac and PC)
 1. Open the terminal in VS Code.